nnxmms/M.A.I.A/README.md

 > [!WARNING]
 > M.A.I.A. does not ask for permission when executing code on your machine.
 Make sure you know what you do!

+### Usecases
+☀️ - What is the weather like in Berlin?

+🧭 - Check if twitter.com is up.

+🖥️ - Do you see any .txt files on my desktop?

+🎥 - Convert the showcase.mov video into a .mp4

+🇺🇸 - Write a poem about the current president of the USA and save it in a file in my Downloads folder.

 ## Tools
 M.A.I.A. can use a variaty of tools.
 Currently the following tools are implemented: